ivangonzalez224/Portfolio-setup-and-mobile-first/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-In this project we use flexbox to build a responsive personal portfolio site.
+In this project we use flexbox to build a responsive personal portfolio for mobile website.

 ### Setup